Lungo Il Tevere – the best summer festival in Rome

 What are the dates of the Lungo il Tevere?

 So when is il Lungo il Tevere?
-The annual Lungo il Tevere is from early June until the end of August and you cannot miss it.
+The annual Lungo il Tevere is from June 7 until September 1st, and you cannot miss it.
 It flanks the banks of the Tevere River from the bridges that are near the Trastevere area of Rome.
-In 2019, Il Lungo il Tevere starts around June 7 and goes until early September.
-If you have just a 2 days, here are 16 additional things to do in Rome while you are there.

 One thing to keep in mind is that Romans go on vacation in August.
 This can be a curse and a blessing.
 You may find several places closed and others remain open.